 Although he has denied colluding with Russians or knowing of anyone who did, Kushner has had private meetings with lawmakers on Capitol Hill to discuss the controversial encounter with Veselnitskya, which occurred in the summer of 2016.
 Lawmakers on both sides of the aisle have accused him of not being forthcoming in the information divulged.

 Steve Bannon, Trump’s former White House chief strategist, agreed to meet with Mueller as part of his investigation, potentially avoiding appearing under subpoena in front of a grand jury.
 Sessions and Secretary of State Mike Pompeo have already met with Mueller, becoming the highest-ranking administration officials known thus far to have submitted to questioning.

-An attorney for the Trump Organization, made up of hundreds of companies owned by Trump through a trust and managed by his two sons, told The Associated Press that it’s been “fully cooperative” with Mueller’s probe.
-The company has turned over documents to investigators.
+An attorney for the Trump Organization, made up of hundreds of companies owned by Trump through a trust and managed by his two sons, told The Associated Press that it had been “fully cooperative” with Mueller’s probe.
+The company turned over documents to investigators.

 What about Trump?

-Trump has said he is “looking forward” to being questioned by Mueller under oath regarding the investigation.
+Trump had said he was “looking forward” to being questioned by Mueller under oath regarding the investigation.
 Aside from his associates’ connections to Russians, the president has also found himself under scrutiny for certain actions while in office.

 Trump sacked FBI Director James Comey on May 9, 2017 – less than two months after Comey publicly proclaimed the agency was investigating ties between Russia and Trump’s campaign.